-I bought two Tiptop Z3000 oscillators (US$255 each) when I was starting out, and I like them a lot, but not everyone likes the digital frequency displays on these analog oscillators.
+I bought two Tiptop Z3000 oscillators (US$255 each, no longer visible on the manufacturer Web site and possibly discontinued) when I was starting out, and I like them a lot, but not everyone likes the digital frequency displays on these analog oscillators.
 The Intellijel Dixie II (US$220) is also highly regarded, and takes up very little rack space.
 (Don't make the mistake of planning with Modulargrid to use the earlier and even narrower "Mark I" Dixie - those are no longer made and have become hard to find used.)

 Controllers and interfaces: If you're not just going to twist the knobs on the oscillator and make drones, you'll need some way to play notes.
 I think for most beginners a MIDI interface makes the most sense; then you can plug in a keyboard synth or a computer.
 Many of these will accept both USB-MIDI and real DIN MIDI connections, like the Doepfer A-190-3, US$140.
 A fancier choice, with DIN input only but a bunch of special features, would be the Mutable Instruments Yarns, for about US$360.
 Mutable Instruments used to sell a do-it-youself kit for a very basic USB-MIDI interface called a CVpal, and those were really nice for anyone with a DIY bent, but unfortunately the kits have been out of production for a while.
 The design is open and in principle could be revived, but trying to build it without a commercial kit, including getting the chips programmed and the boards manufactured, is no longer a beginner project.